 Should we change practice?

 Two studies were released simultaneously asking an identical question – it’s a field day for evidence on status epilepticus in children!
-Depending on your viewpoint or biases it may be sad to see no definitive conclusion from either study.
+Depending on your viewpoint or biases, it may be sad to see no definitive conclusion from either study.
 The hope had been that levetiracetam would be proven to be a more effective agent and that this would drive forward changes in APLS algorithms.

-While there were differences between the study designs, the primary outcome measure of timing being the largest, the fact that both studies found no difference probably means head-to-head there is little difference.
+While there were differences between the study designs, the primary outcome measure of timing being the largest, the fact that both studies found no difference probably means head-to-head, there is little difference.

-Given that EcLiPSE should have had a tendency for shorter seizure cessation times (as these were recorded as soon as the seizure stopped) that this may have aided ConSEPT (which had a defined time point for review) in demonstrating a difference, but this wasn’t born out.
+Given that EcLiPSE should have had a tendency for shorter seizure cessation times (as these were recorded as soon as the seizure stopped) this may have aided ConSEPT (which had a defined time point for review) in demonstrating a difference, but this wasn’t born out.

 Post-publication commentary from the lead authors

-Fantastic commentary Damian and Tessa.
-Given the risk and resources associated with RSI and intubation, it makes logical sense that algorithms will actually change over time.
-In fact, both New Zealand’s and Victoria’s algorithms for status epilepticus are in the process of changing to Benzodiazepine x 2, then levetiracetam, then phenytoin, then RSI.
+Fantastic commentary, Damian and Tessa.
+Given the risk and resources associated with RSI and intubation, it makes logical sense that algorithms will change over time.
+Both New Zealand’s and Victoria’s algorithms for status epilepticus are in the process of changing to Benzodiazepine x 2, then levetiracetam, then phenytoin, then RSI.
 The main reason for this change is that such a guideline halves the number of children being recommended RSI by the guideline compared to a guideline using just levetiracetam or phenytoin alone, at the expense of only an additional 10 minutes; halves the number of children exposed to phenytoin, including the risk for rare serious adverse events; and in the 20 min that the phenytoin is being given (as you comment) the team can prepare for RSI, previous research has shown that it takes time to do this and that we have not been as good as we would like to be in the past at meeting time goals for seizure management.

 Stuart Dalziel (lead author ConSEPT)